Supermarket Christmas Awards 2020

-That’s why Canstar Blue produces an annual review of supermarket Christmas food products, inviting more than 1,800 shoppers to report their satisfaction with the ham, turkey, Christmas pudding, pavlova base and mince pies that they purchased in the lead-up to the big day.
+That’s why Canstar Blue produces an annual review of supermarket Christmas food products, inviting more than 1,800 shoppers to report their satisfaction with the leg ham, turkey, Christmas pudding, pavlova and fruit mince pies they purchased in the lead-up to the big day.

 “While the Christmas food shop includes so many different items – and people will have their own preferences – we wanted to focus specifically on the products that really make an Aussie Christmas, and allow consumers to reflect on the value they got from their purchases.
 It may help them make a better decision on where to spend their festive dollar next year.”

 Survey respondents were asked to identify which Christmas foods they had purchased – and from where – and then rate their satisfaction with the products on a scale of 1 to 10.
 The ratings include feedback from Coles, Woolworths, ALDI, IGA, Costco and Foodland, although not all supermarket chains are represented in all categories.